markocherrie/CEMRA/README.md

 Q7.
 Always keep the same colours for the waffle plot Q8.
 Add in starting concentrations in air, surfaces etc Q9.
-Inormation - how to use tab - describe scenario files
+Inormation - how to use tab - describe scenario files Q10.
+Put in download button to get parameters